zchochul/AliceO2/README.md

 `o2-analysis-cf-femtodream-hash -b | o2-analysis-cf-femtodream-pair-track-track --aod-file FemtoAO2D.root --aod-memory-rate-limit 600000000 --ConfCutPartTwo 5543046 --ConfCutPartOne 5543046 -b`<br>
 ### Possible errors
 You need to make sure your aod is properly produced for femto analysis.
 Using typical AOD files will cause errors (for example: `Couldn't get TTree "DF_2853960030894995121/O2femtodreamcols" from <your-AOD-file>`). <br>
+Another problem I've encountered was the problem of leaves in several trees not filling up.
+To fix this, I've removed the negation in the if structure (line 149 of the femtoDreamProducerReducedTask.cxx file).
+This unfortunately did not fix the problem of the histograms produced by this task not filling up, I am still trying to fix this.
+The error is most likely in the femtoDreamPairTaskTrackTrack.cxx file.<br>